Young Trauma Can Impact Your Oral Health

 When we think about what impacts our teeth the most, we often picture the conscious decisions we make, like how often we brush our teeth, how often we go to the dentist and if we choose to use tobacco products.
 However, these lifestyle decisions aren’t the only factors at play when it comes to tooth health.
 According to researchers at the University of Michigan, childhood trauma can also be a predictor for how healthy your teeth may be down the road.

 For their study, researchers wanted to take a different look at some of the factors that can influence our tooth health.
 There are a number of previous studies that look at the effects of health conditions like diabetes or lung disease and how they may impact our teeth, but researchers wanted to look beyond medical conditions.
 They wanted to look at some family history elements, including traumatic childhood events, to see if they could help predict future tooth health.

-Researchers collected data through a survey and looked at developed three different models:
+Researchers collected data through a survey and developed three different models:

 - A sensitive model, that examined traumatic events during a crucial stage in development.

 - An accumulation model, which examined the effect of an accumulation of events over the course of a person’s life.

 - A social mobility model, that examined the person’s socioeconomic status throughout life.

 After looking at the data and comparing the models, researchers came to some interesting conclusions.
 For starters, they concluded that there was a significant link between childhood trauma and abuse and eventual total tooth loss (No longer having any natural teeth in their mouth).
 They also stated that older adults who experienced adverse events throughout their life were more likely to have total tooth loss than individuals without such events in their past.